 I have spent years traveling around Sweden by train or car to explore the beautiful nature by hiking, camping, staying at cabins and working with local regions to promote nature tourism through photography.
-In Sweden we have the freedom to roam and I regularly make sure to enjoy that.
-I felt it was time to share my tips and experiences with you so that you can do the same!
+In Sweden we have the freedom to roam and I regularly make sure to enjoy that myself, so I felt it was time to share my tips and experiences with you so that you can do the same.

-This is my own personal guide to Sweden an its beautiful nature.
+This is my own personal guide to Sweden an its beautiful nature, enjoy!

 Transportation in Sweden

 Sweden is an amazing place to travel around in.
 A lot of places are easily accessible by car and due to our freedom to roam you are allowed to park on the side of a road (always consider what is safe in traffic) to hop out and have a look at something, enjoy lunch by a small lake your passing or even to go for a little hike, pitch a tent and continue driving the next day.

 A lot of towns also have some nature in close proximity and moving between city life and nature isn’t too hard.
 It could be a forested area at the outskirts of a town, a huge park network, a recreational area or the seaside.
 Usually there’s public transportation to these places as well.